kgrid/kgrid-site/docs/quickstart/README.md

 More information on KO collections can be found at [https://kgrid-objects.github.io/](https://kgrid-objects.github.io/)

 If you'd like to create a new Knowledge Object, please refer to [Developer's Guide](https://kgrid.org/guides/developer/)

+For more information on remote runtimes and developing your own look in the [advanced tutiorials](/guides/tutorial/runtimes).